Regenerative Communities Network

-We collaborate with experts in bioregional thinking from around the world
+We collaborate with bioregional practitioners, advisors and experts locally and around the world.

 William Lana is BLC’s business advisor.
 After working in The City and on Wall Street in the 1980s and for the Commission of the EU in Brussels in the 1990s, William Lana co-founded and is the CEO of the organic textile company Greenfibres.
 He sits on a number of the Boards of organisations aimed at finding environmental and social solutions to the challenges and opportunities we currently face.